 All the books in our bookshops are supplied on a sale or return basis and any left at the end of the Festival will therefore be returned to the publishers.
 Books given to us by publishers and other organisations for work use are donated to charities after the Festival is over.

 How can I work at the Festival?

 We employ short-term temporary staff during the Festival itself in August and some long-term contractual staff from May through to September most years.
 Recruitment and interviews usually take place from April onwards.
 We also employ permanent staff who work all year round.
-When we are recruiting staff it will be advertised on the Jobs page of this website and we also publicise new vacancies via Facebook and Twitter.
+When we are recruiting staff it will be advertised on the Jobs page of this website and we also publicise new vacancies via Facebook, Twitter and LinkedIn.